 2. Regional Offices' Activities To Promote Greater Public Involvement in the Permitting Process

-Presented below is a list of activities that EPA regional offices are undertaking at key junctures in the permitting process to promote greater involvement of overburdened communities.
-The list of activities is intended to identify priority areas of activity and to provide options for activities regions can consider including in the regional implementation plans they develop.
-Regional offices, therefore, may choose not to implement all of the activities listed below.
+Presented below is a proposed list of activities that EPA regional offices could undertake at key junctures in the permitting process to promote greater involvement of overburdened communities.
+The list of proposed activities is intended to identify priority areas of activity and to provide options for proposed activities in the development of regional implementation plans.
+Regional offices, therefore, may choose not to implement all of the proposed activities listed below.
 Similarly, the list of activities is not meant to be comprehensive or exhaustive.
 Different situations will justify different responses.

 Planning & Gathering Information:

 ○ Identify upcoming priority permits for promoting greater public involvement.
-When identifying priority permits, focus on permits that community members have identified as a priority, to the extent such information is available.
+When identifying priority permits, focus on permits that the community has identified as a priority, to the extent such information is available.

 ○ Locate existing data and studies that are relevant to the particular community.